Choosing Japan: The Benefits for Foreign Software Engineers

 Analysis of Data

-• The total number of employable people in the age group of 24 to 60 years old is just 54.82 million.
+- The total number of employable people in the 24—to 60-year-old age group is just 54.82 million.

-• With 70% going for higher education, the above number of employable people goes down to 38.37 million with higher education.
+- With 70% going for higher education, the above number of employable people with higher education goes down to 38.37 million.
 As women make up 51.31% of the population and women’s employment rate is 53%, the percentage of such people comes down to 29.12 million.

-• If a company is looking for people with at least 6-7 years of experience, such people are only 48.43 million.
-Out of this, such experienced people with higher education are just 33.90 million.
+- If a company is looking for people with at least 6-7 years of experience, there are only 48.43 million.
+Of this, 33.90 million are experienced people with higher education.
 Considering the above statistics about women’s population, this number goes down to 25.73 million.

-• Young people under the age group are just 26.12 million.
+- There are just 26.12 million young people under the age group.
 As per the past trend, this population may only have 18.28 million people with higher education.
 This population will be available for jobs in the coming days.
-Include the fact that the population is continuously declining, and we get the picture of rising opportunities for foreigners for jobs in Japan.
+Add the fact that the population is continuously declining, and we see rising opportunities for foreigners to work in Japan.

-Note: It is hard to accurately calculate the above numbers because even the male population in the above age groups will not be employable because of health and other reasons.
+Note: The above numbers are difficult to calculate accurately because even the male population in the above age groups will not be employable due to health and other reasons.

 Also, the above numbers represent the overall labor market, not just software jobs.

-However, this representative data makes it quite clear that Japan will have continuously increasing job opportunities for foreign software talent.
+However, this representative data clearly shows that Japan will continuously increase job opportunities for foreign software talent.

 Japan’s information technology (IT) industry is experiencing robust growth.
 It is expected that by 2030, there could be a deficit of between 420,000 and 790,000 IT engineers.
 Concurrently, the trend of hiring international IT professionals is on a significant upswing within the country’s corporate landscape.